develis/develis/README.md

 <hr>

 <p align=center>
   <i>Hi!
 My name is Elis, I'm 19 years old and currently studying Web Development [Full Stack] and also Computer Science.
-I enjoy both front and back end equally.
+I enjoy both front and back end, but I prefer back end =).
 I also plan to learn new areas besides Web Development, but not for now.</i>
 </p>